ArnoldDP/OStim-Community-Modlist/README.md

  * Survival

  Survival is handled by Sunhelm Survival and Camping Lite.
 These two mods are lightweight, customizable, and entirely optional.
-You can enable or disable survival through the MCM.
+There's a small quest that involves sleeping in a bed if you'd like to start survival mode, but you can also enable/disable it through the MCM.

  * Camera